welaika/welaika-suspenders/README.md

 ## Installation

-First ensure you have PostgreSQL, npm, yarn and chromedriver
+First ensure you have PostgreSQL (use the same version specified in `Suspenders::POSTGRES_VERSION`), npm and yarn.

-    $ brew install postgresql@10
+    $ brew install postgresql
     $ brew install node
     $ npm install npm@latest -g # To update npm if you have already installed it
     $ brew install yarn